Diet Menus Slimming Challenge

 The body mass index is used as an international unit to measure the weight to height ratio.

-The body mass index is not suitable for calculating your weight during pregnancy, professional athletes and children under 20 years of age.
-Body weight is considered normal if the BMI is in the range of 18 to 25, preferably in the range of 20 to 25.
+The body mass index is not suitable for calculating your weight during pregnancy, for professional athletes and children under 20 years of age.
+Body weight is considered normal if the BMI is between 18 and 25, preferably between 20 and 25.

 BMI value